KarstenSiemer/Open-Airfilter/README.md

 * The [periods](https://en.wikipedia.org/wiki/Pulse-width_modulation) of your fans
 * The time ranges for the modes
 * The speed of your fans in six levels (this is relative to the period)
-* When an amount of pollution maps to which level
+* Which amount of pollution maps to which level of fan speed

-Also you can configure the targets of the prometheus in `/airfilter-manifest/prometheus/prometheus.yml` Important here are the parameters with which prometheus is scraping the exporter, because they are actively configuring it.
+Also you can configure the targets of the prometheus in `/airfilter-manifest/prometheus/prometheus.yml` Important here are the parameters with which prometheus is scraping the exporter, because they are actively configuring the airfilter-exporter.
 There are three options here:
 * sds011
   * where can the exporter find the sds011 sensor